aerickt/lapwing-for-beginners/src/Chapter-09.md

 > **NOTE:** remember that these are briefs; the explanations are not applicable to any arbitrary word.

 ### Practice sentences
-1. after that, the dog will trust you.
+1. after that, the dog will like you.
 1. were you in their room?
 1. it is what it is.
 1. who were you with?
-1. it is with which I rest about.
+1. it is with which I come about.
 1. what is in there?

 #### Answers
-1. `AF/THA/KW-BG/-T/TKOG/HR/TRUFT/U/TP-PL`
+1. `AF/THA/KW-BG/-T/TKOG/HR/HRAOEUBG/U/TP-PL`
 1. `WR/U/TPH/THAEUR/RAOPL/KW-PL`
 1. `T/S/WHA/T/S/TP-PL`
 1. `WHO/WR/U/W/KW-PL`
-1. `T/S/W/WEU/EU/REFT/PW/TP-PL`
+1. `T/S/W/WEU/EU/KOPL/PW/TP-PL`
 1. `WHA/S/TPH/THR/KW-PL`

 ### Extra briefs